-For the past 10-15 years, housing pressure for this district has been strong for multifamily residential that targets Indiana University students.
-Preference towards other multifamily markets, affordable housing units, and owner-occupied housing is necessary to balance the housing market within the Downtown Gateway, Downtown Edges, and Showers Technology Park character areas.
-In these instances, higher density developments and minimal mixed-use aspects are appropriate.
+- For the past 10-15 years, housing pressure for this district has been strong for multifamily residential that targets Indiana University students.
+Preference towards other multifamily markets, affordable housing units, and owner-occupied housing is necessary to balance the housing market within the Downtown Gateway, Downtown Edge, and Showers Technology Park character areas.
+In these instances, higher density developments and minimal mixed-use aspects are appropriate. - The Trades District, within the Showers Technology Park, and locations associated with the Convention Center are necessary for employment and business growth.
+These highly valued attributes must be preferred when considering development approvals. - In order to develop higher residential densities Downtown, increased building heights and diversified density calculations for new unit types should be encouraged in the Downtown Core character area. - Curb cuts along Downtown streets are strongly discouraged.
+Rather, site access should be primarily from sidewalks for pedestrians or alleys for vehicles.

-- The Trades District, within the Showers Technology Park, and locations associated with the Convention Center are necessary for employment and business growth.
-These highly valued goals must be preferred when considering development approvals. - In order to develop higher residential densities Downtown, increased building heights and diversified density calculations for new unit types should be considered in the Downtown Core character area. - Curb cuts along Downtown streets are strongly discouraged.
-Rather, site access should be primarily from sidewalks for pedestrians or alleys for vehicles. - · Downtown green space should be improved by encouraging plazas and common streetscape themes, in coordination with new development and redevelopment. - · Surface parking lots and drive-through uses should be highly restricted within the Downtown area. - First-floor uses can vary within the district and can be largely dependent upon the respective character area.
-In some locations, office and retail space is appropriate along the first floor as long as the scale and architectural design does not conflict with a vibrant pedestrian and Main Street context.
-In other locations along main roadways, the ground level should primarily be oriented toward retail. - The mix of retail goods and services should be expanded and diversified when economically supported at both the neighborhood and community levels of activity, including such uses as groceries, drug stores, and specialty item stores. - Land dedicated to parking should be minimized by building, preferring multi-story parking garages to surface parking lots, and by encouraging active transportation (bicycling and walking). - · Utilities improvement projects, especially those dealing with stormwater drainage, must be coordinated with streetscape improvement projects to minimize impacts on Downtown businesses and residents. - · Development along the B-Line Trail requires a higher level of site design, with a preference for residential uses facing the trail, and mixed or retail uses located near trail intersections with public streets. - In new development or redevelopment projects, utilities could be placed underground where feasible and located so as to minimize potential conflicts with trees and other landscaping features.
+- Downtown green space should be improved by encouraging plazas and common streetscape themes, in coordination with new development and redevelopment. - Surface parking lots and drive-through uses should be highly restricted within the Downtown area. - First-floor uses can vary within the district and can be largely dependent upon the respective character area.
+In some locations, office and retail space is appropriate along the first floor so long as the scale and architectural design does not conflict with a vibrant pedestrian and Main Street context.
+In other locations along main roadways, the ground level should primarily be oriented toward retail. - The mix of retail goods and services should be expanded and diversified at both the neighborhood and community levels of activity, including such uses as groceries, drug stores, and specialty item stores. - As an alternative to surface parking lots, multi-story parking garages should be constructed and active transportation services should be expanded, allowing for more land to be developed as mixed-use buildings. - Utilities improvement projects, especially those dealing with stormwater drainage, must be coordinated with streetscape improvement projects to minimize impacts on Downtown businesses and residents. - Development along the B-Line Trail requires a higher level of site design, with a preference for residential uses facing the trail, and mixed or retail uses located near trail intersections with public streets. - In new development or redevelopment projects, utilities should be placed underground and located so as to minimize potential conflicts with trees and other landscaping features.